The following information may help to address your question:

 Dominant dystrophic epidermolysis bullosa (DDEB) has an autosomal dominant

 pattern of inheritance.
-Autosomal dominant inheritance means that one copy of the gene with the mutation
+Autosomal dominant inheritance means that one copy of the gene

 mutation from an affected parent.
 The remaining 30 percent have the condition as a result of a new (de novo) mutation in the COL7A1

 gene.
 These cases occur in people with no history of the disorder in their family.
 Regardless of whether an individual with an autosomal dominant condition has inherited the mutation or has a new mutation, each child of the affected individual has a 50% (1 in 2) chance of also having the condition, and a 50% chance of not having the condition.

 What are some of the pregnancy concerns related to dystrophic epidermolysis bullosa?

 If a fetus is at risk for having DEB, a Cesarean section may be recommended to avoid vaginal delivery, which can cause trauma to the skin.
 It is also recommended that newborns who are at risk for having DEB are evaluated for evidence of blistering so that trauma to the skin can be avoided as much as possible.